 This guide describes how to deploy Felgo games & apps to Android mobile devices.

-You can test your code on Android without any additional installation, using the Felgo Live Scripting app.
-Download the app on Android0 or iOS and connect it to your Felgo Live Server.
+You can test your code on Android and other platforms without any additional installation, using the Felgo Live Scripting app.
+Download the app on Android or iOS and connect it to your Felgo Live Server.
 You can find more info here.

 The Felgo installer only installs the packages for your desktop system initially.
 You can add other packages via the Maintenance Tool.
 The Maintenance Tool is located at the installation directory of your Felgo SDK.
 The executable is called SDKMaintenanceTool.